osmandapp/web/main/docs/user/widgets/nav-widgets.md

 >**Format.** You can change the data display format for angular units:
 <Translate ios="true" ids="ios_button_seq"/> <Translate ios="true" ids="menu,sett_settings,app_profiles,general_settings_2,units_and_formats,angular_units"/>

+### General information

-**General information.** Bearing is the direction to a target outside your vehicle, such as a destination or point of origin.
+Bearing is the direction to a target outside your vehicle, such as a destination or point of origin.
 A bearing can be *Relative* (according to your course), *Magnetic* (according to the compass).
 For example, a magnetic bearing of 180° is the direction to the south, and a relative bearing of 180° is directly behind you.
 The cardinal points are the four main directions of the compass.
 They are north (*N*), east (*E*), south (*S*), and west (*W*).
 *North* – 0° or 360°
 *East* – 90°